-Ellen DeGeneres and Portia de Rossi's Life-Altering Love Story
+Ellen DeGeneres and Portia de Rossi's Life-Altering Love Story - E!
+Online

 But as she would soon admit, as she tottered into the real-deal spotlight as the partner of one of the most famous openly gay women in the world, she hadn't really been living her life all the way out.

-She revealed that just days beforehand she had come out to the last person on her list, her 98 1/2-year-old grandmother in her native Australia, who initially thought she said "Alan," not "Ellen."
+She revealed to The Advocate in 2005 that, just days beforehand, she had come out to the last person on her list, her 98 1/2-year-old grandmother in her native Australia, who initially thought she said "Alan," not "Ellen."

+De Rossi's grandma lived till 103, passing away at home with a photo from her granddaughter's 2008 wedding to Alan on her bedside table.

 DeGeneres' public coming out, meanwhile, occurred on the April 14, 1997, cover of TIME magazine, so she was fully aware of how much of a conversation simply living one's truth could start.

 "She was so courageous and so loud in '97, and now she is doing something that is more subliminal," de Rossi said admiringly.
 "She's changing the world, she really is, and it's exciting to be a part of that."
-She admitted to The Advocate, "It's hard having a relationship that's public.
+She added, "It's hard having a relationship that's public.
 It's hard living a life that's somewhat public, and hard when you put that life together with someone who is so famous and so loved and admired.
 It's also real exciting."

 "It's the first time that I've known in every cell of my being that I'm with somebody for the rest of my life," DeGeneres told People in November 2005.
 She had been in a relationship with photographer Alexandra Hedison for four years before she and de Rossi got together.